 A steady decline in Upper Floridan aquifer water levels between 1940 and 2000 resulted in a loss of as much as 185 feet of head pressure on average from pre-development levels along the coast, with aquifer levels declining from about 50 feet above mean sea level to -135 feet below mean sea level.
 Up to 20 feet of additional drawdown associated with seasonal pumping was observed in some wells.
 The potentiometric surface of the Upper Floridan aquifer as interpolated from water levels measured during June 2000 is presented in Figure 5.
-This depression in the potentiometric surface of the Upper Floridan aquifer was centered on Ft.
-Walton Beach and Mary Esther and changed the coast from an area of natural freshwater discharge to an area of induced recharge.
-Induced recharge occurs when pumping reverses the direction of groundwater flow and causes the unnatural movement of groundwater into the production zone.
-Areas of naturally occurring, poor-quality Floridan aquifer groundwater include coastal Walton County near the eastern extent of Choctawhatchee Bay and more mineralized water just west of the Midway area near Navarre Beach.
+This depression in the potentiometric surface of the Upper Floridan aquifer and changed the coast from an area of natural freshwater discharge to an area of induced recharge.
+Induced recharge occurs when pumping reverses the direction of groundwater flow and causes the unnatural movement of groundwater include coastal Walton County near the eastern extent of Choctawhatchee Bay and more mineralized water just west of the Midway area near Navarre Beach.
 Some public supply wells in these areas of poor-quality water due to elevated salinity have reduced pumping or eliminated withdrawals altogether due to recurring exceedances in salinity water quality standards.